Prototype Measures of

 Inflation, especially high and variable rates of inflation, can affect economic well-being, including eroding the real income and purchasing power of those on fixed incomes and more generally transferring income from debtors to creditors.

 After a period of deflation during the Great Depression, inflation peaked in the immediate post-WWII era and later in the 1970s and 1980s.
-Since the mid-1990s, inflation has remained in the 2 percent range, low by historical standards.
+Since the mid-1990s, inflation has generally remained in the 2 percent range, low by historical standards; however, inflation was 3.9 percent in 2021.

 - Source: BEA NIPA table 1.6.7